-If you are new to programming, the best advice I can offer you is to seek the knowledge of those who have come before you.
+If you are new to programming the best advice I can offer is for you to seek the knowledge of those who have come before you.
 There are many good books on algorithms, some of which are listed in the reference section.
 Studying good algorithms helps you write better code.